Italy Travel Planning: First Time Visit to Italy in April on a Budget

 Venice should not be missed.
 But also, it’s the more difficult place to fit into this particular itinerary.
 Venice is about 3-4 hours by train from Rome.
 It’s about 2 hours by train from Florence.
 So, it’d be best to try to do Venice before or after Florence so you can reduce your travel time because you have to pass through Florence either way.

-Venice is also introducing a lot of regulations this year to try to keep the place from becoming overtouristed like before.
+Venice has also introduced a lot of regulations to try to keep the place from becoming overtouristed like before.
 This includes a day-tripping tax and possibly even turnstiles to get into the main piazzas.
-You can avoid these things if you are staying overnight in Venice.
-But still, the new restrictions sound terrible and sad and confusing.
+You can avoid these things (at least, the day-tripping tax) if you are staying overnight in Venice.
+I suppose it’s six of one, half-dozen of the other when it comes to day-tripping taxes and hotel rates and fees for the budget traveler.
+Venice is a must-see destination.
+But its size and fragility can make it an expensive place to visit.

-Nevertheless, Venice is beautiful in April.
+Nevertheless, Venice is beautiful in April and absolutely worth it if you can fit it into your itinerary.
 If you’re there at the end of the month, you’ll be there for their patron saint holiday, the Feast of San Marco on April 25.
 This is also the date of Liberation Day, a national holiday in Italy.

 Get Italy Itinerary Advice

-If you would like some help with your Italy travel planning, feel free contact me.
+If you would like some help with your Italy travel planning, feel free to contact me.

-A donation for my time and expertise is appreciated.
+A donation for my time and expertise is not required but appreciated.